izivkov/GShockTimeServer/README.md

 If you enter the wrong display type, you can change it later by editing the file `/etc/systemd/system/gshock.service` and change the `--display` pareamert value to one of `waveshare`, `tft154` or `mock`.
 Reboot.

 💡 Note: You need to run both `setup.sh` and `setup-display.sh`.

-### gshock-updater.sh (Optional)

-This script will set the device to automatically update its software if a new version is available on GitHub.
-It will then restart the server, so you will always be running the latest version.
-The scripts sets us a cron job to run periodically and check for new tags on the `gshock-server-dist` GitHub repository.
-We recommend running this script, because we plan on adding new features soon.

 ### setup-boot.sh (Optional)